Building Sustainable Business Opportunities in Haiti (Why Coffee Matters)

 You with us?

-IF you’re looking to create jobs in Haiti, coffee agriculture employs thousands.
+If you’re looking to create long lasting change in Haiti, agriculture employs thousands.

 Employ farmers, and rural economies begin to flourish.
 Children value communities and don’t move to the depressing city.
 Farmers (not wealthy middleman companies) spend earnings in Haiti.